Saturable absorption: Saturation fluence

 where time $t$ should be small compared to the relaxation time of the medium; it is assumed that the intensity is zero at $t<0$.

 Then, the saturable absorption can be written as follows:

 where saturation fluence $F_0$ is constant.

-In the intermediate case (neither cw, nor short pulse operation), the rate equations for excitation and relaxation in the optical medium must be considered together.
+In the intermediate case (neither continuous, nor short pulse operation), the rate equations for excitation and relaxation in the optical medium must be considered together.

 Saturation fluence is one of the factors that determine threshold in the gain media and limits the storage of energy in a pulsed disk laser.

-Mechanisms and examples of saturable absorption
+Mechanisms and examples

 Absorption saturation, which results in decreased absorption at high incident light intensity, competes with other mechanisms (for example, increase in temperature, formation of color centers, etc.), which result in increased absorption.

 In particular, saturable absorption is only one of several mechanisms that produce self-pulsation in lasers, especially in semiconductor lasers.

 One atom thick layer of carbon, graphene, can be seen with the naked eye because it absorbs approximately 2.3% of white light, which is π times fine-structure constant.
 The saturable absorption response of graphene is wavelength independent from UV to IR, mid-IR and even to THz frequencies.
 In rolled-up graphene sheets (carbon nanotubes), saturable absorption is dependent on diameter and chirality.